merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

                        &#45;&#45;print&#45;genome&#45;names&#45;and&#45;quit
 </div>

-In this case anvi'o will recover all the functions from all sources and print them out for you to create a groups file before re-running the program with it.
+In which case anvi'o would report all the functions once it recovers everything from all sources, and print them out for you to create a groups file before re-running the program with it.

-This analysis will add the following additional layers to your <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> display: 'enrichment_score', 'unadjusted_p_value', 'adjusted_q_value', 'associated_groups'.
+This analysis will add the following additional layers in your <span class="artifact-n">[interactive](/help/main/artifacts/interactive)</span> display: 'enrichment_score', 'unadjusted_p_value', 'adjusted_q_value', 'associated_groups'.
 See <span class="artifact-n">[functional-enrichment-txt](/help/main/artifacts/functional-enrichment-txt)</span> to learn more about these columns.

 ### Aggregating functions using accession IDs

-Once executed, this program essentially aggregates all function names that occur in one or more genomes among the set of genomes found in input sources.
-The user can instruct the program to use accession IDs to aggregate functions rather than function names:
+Once it is run, this program essentially aggregates all function names that occur in one or more genomes among the set of genomes found in input sources.
+The user can ask the program to use accession IDs to aggregate functions rather than function names:

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \